Close Menu

 Make a Simple Deal

-I sat down with my son and made him an offer.
-“If you want to wear the shark shirt tomorrow, you need to help me put it in his big green laundry basket tonight.”
+I sat down with my son and kept it straightforward.
+“If you want to wear the shark shirt tomorrow, you need to help me put it in the laundry basket tonight.”

-Toddler playing inside a green laundry basket as part of a game to wash his favorite clothes.
+Toddler playing with a green laundry basket to help put his clothes in the wash as part of a bedtime routine.

-This solved the biggest problem: keeping the shirt clean while letting him feel in control.
+That one small ritual solved the biggest problem: keeping the shirt clean while letting him feel like he was in charge.

 What to Do When a Toddler Won’t Take Off Clothes

-Some nights, he didn’t want to take the shirt off at all.
-So we found middle ground.
-He could sleep in it if he was tired, and we’d wash it the next night.
-Or he could wear pajamas, and his shirt would be “resting” on the chair waiting for morning.
+So we found a middle ground.
+If he was tired, he could sleep in it, and we’d wash it the next night.
+Or he could wear pajamas, and the shirt would be “resting” on the chair, waiting for morning.

 The hardest part wasn’t managing my son.
-I was managing my own worries about what others thought.
+It was managing my own anxiety about what other people thought.

 “Don’t they own other clothes?”